These easy Homemade Biscuits are by far the best, most delicious you will ever try! They are so fluffy, buttery, and full of soft flaky layers.

 - Milk - Only use buttermilk for this recipe.
 It reacts with the baking powder in the self-rising flour allowing the biscuits to rise.
 No other type of milk will work for this recipe.

-How to Make Biscuits
+How to Make Homemade Biscuits

 Here are the steps and process images for how to make this recipe.
 More detailed instructions can be found in the recipe card below.

-- Add flour and cold cubed butter to a food processor.
+First things first, add flour and cold cubed butter to a food processor.

-- Pulse just until butter is pea-size and incorporated (about 10 quick pulses).
+Pulse just until butter is pea-size and incorporated (about 10 quick pulses).

-- Pour the flour mixture into a large mixing bowl.
+Pour the flour mixture into a large mixing bowl.
 Fold in the buttermilk until the dough comes together but is still crumbly.

-- Trifold the dough in over itself.
+Trifold the dough in over itself.

-- Repeat the trifold one more time and then gently pat the dough back down to three quarters of an inch thickness.
+Repeat the trifold one more time and then gently pat the dough back down to three-quarters-of-an-inch thickness.

-- Using a biscuit cutter or glass jar, cut the biscuits out of the dough by pressing straight down - don't twist!
+Using a biscuit cutter or glass jar, cut the biscuits out of the dough by pressing straight down - don't twist!

-- Bake for 13 to 16 minutes, until lightly golden brown on top.
+Bake for 13 to 16 minutes, until lightly golden brown on top.

 Substitutions